dougblackjr/tns-ee-addons/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

+**General Information:**
+ - ExpressionEngine Version: [e.g. 7.5.3]
+ - Add-on Version: [e.g 1.2.3]

+Please DO NOT include your license number on here.
+We will check against the person submitting.

 **Desktop (please complete the following information):**
  - OS: [e.g. iOS]
  - Browser [e.g. chrome, safari]